spinlabiitg/spinlabiitg.github.io/_pages/research.md

 *Keywords: visualization, sonification, animating data science and AI concepts, linear algebra, full stack web development*

 <!-- ![]({{ site.url }}{{ site.baseurl }}/images/respic/SmartTip.png){: style="width: 250px; float: left; margin: 0px  10px"}
 One of the  projects back from my job-proposal is to develop nanofabricated STM tips.
-The idea behind these “smart tips” is to use the technologies that were developed over decades in nanofabrication and make them available for scanning probe by using a nano-device instead of the traditional STM tungsten tip.
+The idea behind these “smart tips” is to use the technologies that were developed over decades in nanofabrication and make them available for scanning probes by using a nano-device instead of the traditional STM tungsten tip.
 One gains the flexibility of using different functionalities that are known from the fields of nanofabrication and mesoscopic physics.
 We are collaborating with the group Simon Groeblacher at TU Delft to realize this concept, benefitting from their unparalleled micro/nano fabrication know how.
 A prototype of a smart tip is shown to the left.
 See publications in Microsyst Nanoeng, Nanotechnology, and PRB. -->

 <!-- **Ultra-stable SI-STM instrument.**  ![]({{ site.url }}{{ site.baseurl }}/images/respic/STMHead.png){: style="width: 250px; float: right; margin: 0px 10px"}
 For SI-STM, having the most stable STM head is key.
 We have used finite element simulations, good choices in material science, and craftsmanship to build the most stable STM head in the world, to our knowledge.
 See publication in RSI. -->